Contents

 Mapping, Outlining, and Drafting Your Research Article

-As science writers, we need to include an Introduction, Methods, Results, and Discussion in our research articles.
-However, we might not know what content to include in each section and how to organize it.
+Science writers often know to include an Introduction, Methods, Results, and Discussion in their research articles.
+However, they might not know what content to include in each section and how to organize it.

-This Research Article Mapping Template, developed by Dr. Jodie Salter in consultation with Lenore Latta, provides answers to many of these questions.
+This Research Article (or Book) Mapping Template, developed by Dr. Jodie Salter in consultation with Lenore Latta, provides answers to many of these questions.
 This mapping template is a guided outline with prompts and questions that will help you map the content of your research article from beginning to end.
+You can view this mapping template online, and you can also download it below.

 This template is designed to be broadly applicable to multiple disciplines within the physical, biological, and social sciences.
 You can use this mapping template as a starting place and modify it to fit the specific genre conventions of your own discipline.